Thomas Hearne (antiquarian): Criticism

 Hearne's work in publishing old manuscripts was not appreciated by all.
-Among Hearne's contemporaries, Alexander Pope has written numerous text disparaging his works.
+Among Hearne's contemporaries, Alexander Pope has written numerous remarks disparaging his works.
 In An Epistle to Burlington, Pope dismissed Hearne's publications as unappealing and "monkish," while in The Dunciad he satirises Hearne as a pedant named Wormius, dropping into mock-Old English to do so.
 This in turn led Hearne in his diary to insult Pope's lack of scholarship.
 After Hearne's death, Pope published an assessment of Hearne and his works in 1735.
 Pope indirectly mocks Hearne's habit of appending poetical fragments (of dubious literary merits and unclear provenance) within his publications and gives lengthy corrections to various editorial mistakes Hearne has made.
 Pope concludes his assessment with a wholly negative portrayal of Hearne:

 Thus after wasting, not employing, a Life of Fifty odd Years, on the Tenth Day of June 1735, this Studier and Preserver of Monkish-Trumpery gave up the Ghost.
 He was a most sordid poor Wretch; had an universal Mistrust of the Generality of Mankind; lived in a slovenly, [stingy] Manner, and died possessed of what he had not the Heart to enjoy.